Limehouse Blues (film): Plot

 Away from her life of crime and with free time in her hands, Toni goes sight-seeing in London.
 She soon befriends pet-shop owner Eric Benton, and starts spending her afternoons with him.
 Toni and Benton fall in love.
-Toni starts thinking about getting a job to stop financially depending on Young.
+Toni starts thinking about getting a job to stop depending on Young financially.

 Young prevents her from doing so, in fear of losing her.
 Tu Tuan finds out about Toni's love life and warns Young about it.
 Tu Tuan derides Young for his unrequited love for a white woman, before ending her own relationship with him.

-Toni confesses to Benton about her criminal past.
+Toni confesses her criminal past to Benton.
 Benton visits The Lily Gardens and asks for an appointment with Young.
-In response, Young makes arrangements to have Benton killed, in a manner similar to Talbot.
-Young soon personally goes on a smuggling mission, and has Toni escort him.
-He is unaware the police are expecting him this time.
-A distraught Tu Tuan had betrayed him to the police, before committing suicide.
+In response, Young makes arrangements to have Benton killed in a manner similar to Talbot.
+Young personally goes on a smuggling mission, and has Toni escort him.
+He is unaware the police are expecting him this time—the distraught Tu Tuan had betrayed him to the police, before committing suicide.

 During the mission, Toni finds out about Young's plans to have Benton killed.
 She is terrified for the safety of her loved one.
-By her reaction, Young realizes that Toni really loves the other man.
+From her reaction, Young realizes that Toni really loves the other man.
 He decides to call off the murder plans, and tries to warn his hired assassins in time.
-He is pursued by the police while trying to reach them, and gets mortally wounded by gunfire.
+He is pursued by the police while trying to reach them, and is mortally wounded by gunfire.

 Young calls off the murder in time, and manages to clear Toni's name from any involvement in crime.
 He then dies because of his wounds.
 Due to Young's self-sacrifice, Toni and Benton are safe and free to further pursue their relationship.